Australian surrogacy statistics collected between 2021-2023.

 Have you thought about joining Surrogacy Australia’s Support Service?
 Read this first.

 The statistics here are based on my own data gathered for surrogacy arrangements in Australia between 2021 and 2023.
+You can read more about 500 Australian surrogacy arrangements for data collated in 2024.

 Is it easier to do surrogacy in some states more than others?